 The pot is split equally between the highest hand and the lowest hand.
 If players tie for highest or for lowest, that half of the pot is divided equally between them.
 If none of the active players qualifies for low (which will automatically be the case if there are not three different cards lower than 9 on the board), then the player with the highest hand wins the whole pot.

-A five-card variant of Omaha/8 is sometimes played.
-This is exactly like the four-card Omaha/8 described above, except that each player is dealt five private cards.
-As in four-card Omaha/8 hands are formed of exactly two private cards with exactly three board cards.
+This is exactly like normal Omaha except that each player is dealt five private cards.
+As in four-card Omaha, hands are formed of exactly two private cards with exactly three board cards.
+There are five-card versions of Omaha High and of Omaha/8.
+These games, and the six-card game below, are sometimes known as Big O.